kaito-project/grit/docs/proposals/20250221-gpu-workload-checkpointing-and-restoration.md

 }

 type CheckpointStatus struct {
+  // checkpointed pod is located on this node
+  NodeName string
   // PodSpecHash is used for recording hash value of pod spec.
   // Checkpointed data can be used to restore for pod with same hash value.
   PodSpecHash string